 The North Carolina Housing Finance Agency provides funding to local governments and nonprofit organizations to assist individuals and families with the purchase of a home.
 If your household income meets certain limits, you may be eligible for additional home buying assistance by working with one of our community partners.

-Community Partners Loan Pool (CPLP) members offer 0% interest, deferred, second mortgages for up to 20% of the sales price, not to exceed $30,000 (effective May 1, 2018), when used in conjunction with our NC Home Advantage Mortgage™ or up to 10% when combined with a USDA Section 502 loan.
+Community Partners Loan Pool (CPLP) members offer 0 percent interest, deferred, second mortgages for up to 20 percent of the sales price, not to exceed $30,000 (effective May 1, 2018), when used in conjunction with our NC Home Advantage Mortgage™ or up to 10 percent when combined with a USDA Section 502 loan.
 CPLP may be combined with other second mortgage and down payment assistance programs, including the NC 1st Advantage Mortgage Down Payment.

 Eligible borrowers must meet household income limits and sales price limits.
 In addition, borrowers must complete at least 8 hours of home buyer education and home ownership counseling provided through a CPLP member, with the actual amount based on the assessed readiness of the borrowers.
 Potentially eligible borrowers should first contact a CPLP member before signing a sales contract so they can be evaluated for home ownership readiness and develop an education and counseling plan.